ajclarkin/delayed-discharges/README.md

 ## Delay Data
 This looks at the delays between ready for discharge and discharge.
-It needs a separate data extraction (for now) and generates a pdf report.
+This uses the same data source built from ImportUnified.Rmd and generates a pdf report.

 Files:
-- ImportDelayData.Rmd
+- ImportUnified.Rmd
 - DelaysReport.Rmd